BerkOzerk/autonomous-city/04_Technical_Protocols/IoT_infrastructure.md

 # IoT Infrastructure in Autonomous Cities

+## Role of Sensing

-IoT provides:
+IoT devices can:

-- real-time environmental monitoring,
+- monitor environmental conditions,
-- resource management data,
+- track resource flows,
+- detect failures and anomalies,
+- inform collective decisions.

+---

+## Autonomy Requirements

+IoT systems should be:

+- privacy-preserving,
-- maintenance alerts.
+- locally governed,

-Must be privacy-preserving and community-controlled.
+- open to audit,
+- resilient to outages and attacks.

+Data collection must serve **collective autonomy**, not external surveillance or control.